Odilonr/Optimal/README.md

-This an application that will track my gym daily data and progress
+This a deskrop GUI built in customtkinter application that will track my gym daily data and progress.